 The paper "IF I WERE KING" by George T. Stewart explores the universal human desire for power and prestige through the historical narrative of James Aloysius Harden-Hickey.
 Harden-Hickey declared himself King James I of the uninhabited island of Trinidad in 1893.
 His ambitions and eventual downfall are detailed, highlighting themes of status, ambition, and the often quixotic nature of personal aspirations.

+Text of a lecture delivered to the Sphex Club in Lynchburg.
 This paper, presented by Marc Schewel, delves into Ulysses S. Grant's venture into writing his memoirs as a means to address his financial ruin and provide for his family, despite his initial reluctance and battling throat cancer.
 Schewel highlights Grant's transformation through writing, supported notably by Mark Twain, and the eventual success of the memoirs, selling over 300,000 sets and significantly benefiting Grant's estate.
 The paper also touches on the historical and personal context of Grant's life, emphasizing the impact of his memoirs on both his legacy and American history.

 This paper by George Snead recounts the development and impact of the SIGSALY secure voice communication system during WWII.
 It details Snead's personal journey in science and technology, emphasizing the importance of pluralistic support for R&D. The paper underscores the critical role of SIGSALY in military operations and reflects on current challenges in American science and technology.

+Text of a lecture to the Sphex Club in Lynchburg.
 Dr. Ken West’s presentation focuses on the "couple strengths" that lead to positive marriages and the "couple weaknesses" that frequently create unhappy marriages.
 West explains why quick marriages based on romantic feelings create a high risk.
 Robert Sternberg’s triangle theory is explored.
 People lacking one or more “sides” experience predictable problems.
 John Gottman’s theory of the mismatches that create perpetual problems in a marriage is examined.
 Also, the characteristics of “Consummate Love” that can last a lifetime are presented.

 James M. Elson's paper, "If You Would Not Be Forgotten," presented to the Sphex Club on October 13, 2005, encourages individuals to consider how they will be remembered by posterity.
 Elson highlights the importance of writing autobiographies and preserving documents to ensure one's legacy.
 He discusses historical figures like Benjamin Franklin, Thomas Jefferson, and George Washington, emphasizing the value of written records in preserving their legacies.
 Elson also provides practical advice on documenting personal and family histories for future generations.